florin1000/tech-blog/content/blog/Node-Building-a-scalable-RESTful-APIs-with-Nodejs-and-Express/index.md

 #### 4. Scalability Tips

-As the name of this article suggest we should focus on scalability a node.js/express.js app.
+As the name of this article suggest, we should focus on scalability a node.js/express.js app.
 In this section we will discuss caching strategies, load balancing and other performance optimization

 #### 4.1 Caching Strategies